skaija/susan-testing/Test/APIs/1-routing-api/bicycling/index.md

 -	City bike rental stations and bikes that are available in Helsinki
 -	City bike parks that are available in Helsinki
--	Bicycling routes for your personal bike
+-	Bicycling routes using city bike or your personal bike

 ## City bikes